ni/nimble/packages/nimble-components/src/table/specs/table-columns-hld.md

      * Expected implementation is to commit changes as needed, and blur the focusable element (or close
      * the menu/popup/etc).
      */
-    public onBeforeBlur(): void {}
+    public focusedRecycleCallback(): void {}
 }
 ```

-Requiring column plugins to create custom elements for use in the table cells has several implementations:
+Requiring column plugins to create custom elements for use in the table cells has several implications:

 -   The elements encapsulate any state needed by the cell
 -   The cell element templates can use `ref` to get references to view elements from their templates, for use in their element code
 -   Simplifies the API needed to respond to events from the table.
-One example is `BaseCellElement.onBeforeBlur()` which will be called before a row is recycled during a virtualized scroll, giving column plugins the opportunity to commit changes and blur the control in the cell.
+One example is `TableCellView.focusedRecycleCallback()` which will be called before a row is recycled during a virtualized scroll, giving column plugins the opportunity to commit changes and blur the control in the cell.

 Given the above classes, a series of column types to handle basic use cases can be written within Nimble.
 For example, the `TableColumn` implementation we could create for rendering data as a read-only `NimbleTextField` could look like this: